-Translating psychological, cultural, and symbolic dynamics into clear frameworks for insight, communication, and transformation.
+Translating psychological, cultural, and symbolic dynamics into frameworks for communication, insight, and transformation.

 Foundations and Practice